Krylov complexity in quantum field theory, and beyond: CFTs on a sphere

 Now we discuss Krylov complexity, which we calculate numerically.
-We find that $K(t)$ first increases, but then reaches its maximum and starts oscillating periodically, with the same period $T=R$ as $C(t)$, see the right panel of Fig.~\ref{S3S1}.
-This behavior is more pronounced for small $R$, while for a large radius the behavior of $K(t)$ initially follows the flat space counterpart $K(t)=1+2\sinh^2(\pi t)$, before peaking at some finite value of order $e^{a R/\beta}$, where $a$ is a numerical coefficient of order one.
+We find that $K(t)$ first increases, but then reaches its maximum and starts oscillating quasi-periodically, see the right panel of Fig.~\ref{S3S1}.
+This behavior is more pronounced for small $R$, while for large radius the behavior of $K(t)$ initially follows the flat space counterpart $K(t)=1+2\sinh^2(\pi t)$, before peaking at some finite value.

 The two slopes behavior of $b_n$ is a novel phenomenon, not observed for physical systems previously.
 This goes beyond the universal operator growth hypothesis of \cite{Parker_2019}, which assumes a smooth asymptote of $b_n$.
-Similarly, capped Krylov complexity with the maximal value dependent on $R$ (the ratio of $\Sp^3$ and $\Sp^1$ radii), but independent of the UV-cutoff is in tension with the proposal that qualitatively $K(t)$ is similar to holographic and computational complexities \cite{Barbon:2019wsy,Rabinovici_2022,Rabinovici2022}.
+Similarly, capped Krylov complexity with the maximal value dependent on $R$ (the ratio of $\Sp^3$ and $\Sp^1$ radii) but not on the UV-cutoff is in tension with the proposal that qualitatively $K(t)$ is similar to holographic and computational complexities \cite{Barbon:2019wsy,Rabinovici_2022,Rabinovici2022}.
 In the latter case, for a QFT on compact space, complexity would grow up to exponentially large values, controlled by the volume of $\Sp^3$ measured in the units of the UV cutoff.
 In case of $K(t)$ this growth was presumably supposed to come from the region of $b_n$ which is controlled by UV physics (and where $b_n$ are approximately constant while $K(t)$ grows linearly, see sections \ref{sec:XY}, \ref{sec:1D} and Figs.~\ref{fig:XYi} and \ref{fig:1D}).
 But the example above shows that the operator can be confined at the beginning of ``Krylov chain,'' in which case the values of $b_n$ for large $n$ do not matter.

-Physically, it is tempting to relate the two slopes behavior of $b_n$ and bounded $K(t)$ to the finite volume of the space QFT is placed on, but we will see in the next section this is not true in full generality.
+Physically, it is tempting to relate two slopes behavior of $b_n$ and bounded $K(t)$ to finite volume of the space QFT is placed on, but we will see in the next section this is not true in full generality.